yssource/rhai/doc/src/engine/custom-syntax.md

 * `$ident$` - any [variable] name.

-### The First Symbol Must be a Keyword
+### The First Symbol Must be an Identifier

 There is no specific limit on the combination and sequencing of each symbol type, except the _first_ symbol which must be a custom keyword that follows the naming rules of [variables].

-The first symbol also cannot be a reserved [keyword], unless that keyword has been [disabled][disable keywords and operators].
+The first symbol also cannot be a normal or reserved [keyword].

-In other words, any valid identifier that is not an active [keyword] will work fine.
+In other words, any valid identifier that is not a [keyword] will work fine.

 ### The First Symbol Must be Unique